Estelle90/ChurnAnalysisProject/README.md

 ## 📬 Contact

-If you'd like to connect or discuss the project, you can find me on LinkedIn: [Your Name](https://www.linkedin.com/in/estelle-ntimih-85594a1b1/)
+If you'd like to connect or discuss the project, you can find me on LinkedIn: [Estelle Ntimih](https://www.linkedin.com/in/estelle-ntimih-85594a1b1/)